eonk/dar_book/docs/05-inference.md

 Thus 95 intervals contain the true population mean.
 If you feel playful (and curious) you may want to modify the code we have use above to check how many of a 100 or of 200 samples for example would contain the true population mean.
 It should be roughly around 95% of them.
 Pretty cool, isn't it?

 We can also plot these confidence intervals.
-First I am going to create an ID variable to identify each sample (I will need this as an input in the plot I will create).
+First We are going to create an ID variable to identify each sample (I will need this as an input in the plot I will create).
 I will use the row name (that list the samples from 1 to 1 100) as my ID variable.

 ```r
 ci_IQ$id <- rownames(ci_IQ)
 ```

 We are going to use a new `geom` we have not covered so far that allows you to create lines with a point in the middle.
 You need to tell R where the line begins and ends, as well as where to locate the point in the middle.
 The point in the middle is our mean and the lines range from the lower limit and upper limit.
 In this sense each line represents the confidence interval.
 We will use the ID variable so that R plots one line for each of the samples.
-Finally I am asking R to use the *"indx"* variable we create so that we can distinguish clearly the confidence intervals that cover the population mean.
+Finally We are asking R to use the *"indx"* variable we create so that we can distinguish clearly the confidence intervals that cover the population mean.
 You are not going to need this code for your homework or assignments, so do not worry if you don't fully get it.

 ```r